ledermann/workcation/README.md

+# ARCHIVED

+This repository will not be updated anymore.
+For an example of using Inertia.js with Rails, see my other repo [ledermann/pingcrm](https://github.com/ledermann/pingcrm).

 # Inertia.js example app

 This is an example on how to use [Inertia.js](https://inertiajs.com/) to build the frontend with [Vue.js](https://vuejs.org/) within a [Ruby on Rails](https://rubyonrails.org/) application